torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part1.md

 Additionally, the STOMP client is configured to subscribe to two STOMP destinations, `/private` and `/public` and then notify the UI view once all of this is accomplished.
+The `NewPublicMessage` and `NewPrivateMessage` event handlers are bound by the view layer in `chat_view.js`, which decides how inbound messages should be processed and displayed.
+We'll explore how they are triggered in [part 2].

 1. Connection is triggered.
 2. The on connection handler is fired once connected.